 Contemporary gowns use various fabrics, such as satin, taffeta, chiffon, organza, brocade, and lace.
 Many gowns are accented with delicate trims of beads, seed pearls, sequins, embroidery, lace, and applique.

 Now consider the practical issues when you decide to purchase the gown, ask the salesperson about cleaning methods, both for the dress itself and for the trim.
 Can the entire gown be safely and effectively dry-cleaned?
 Wedding gowns are covered by the Federal Trade Commission’s Care Label Rule, which compels garment manufacturers to include cleaning instructions for that particular garment.
-But you should also ask the retailer if there is additional printed care instructions issued by the manufacturer.
+But you should also ask the retailer if there are additional printed care instructions issued by the manufacturer.
 That is very important, because while the dress itself may hold up under dry-cleaning, the trim may not.
-For example, some beads dissolve in dry-cleaning solvent, which would effectively ruin the gown.
+For example, some beads dissolve in the dry-cleaning solvent, which would effectively ruin the gown.

 Cleaning and Storage

 Wedding gowns should be cleaned as soon as possible after use.
 As is the case with other garments, stains and soiling on wedding gowns stand the best chance of complete removal when they are “fresh.”
 Regarding stains, it is critical that you identify the location and origin of every stain or spill, including beverages, foods, and body oils.
 If these stains are not pretreated, they may very well become permanent.
-And, in the event you attempted a “home remedy,” let the cleaner know exactly how you tried to remove the stain.
+And, in the event, you attempted a “home remedy,” let the cleaner know exactly how you tried to remove the stain.

 Given that gowns are constructed of fabrics that are quite fragile, you can take steps to minimize or eliminate damage due to perspiration.
 Brides might consider using perspiration shields to protect the gown, particularly if it is constructed of silk.